WHITE CATS, EYE COLOURS AND DEAFNESS

 So overall, blue-eyed white cats stand a higher than usual chance of being deaf; but they are not guaranteed to be deaf.
 Odd-eyed white cats may be deaf on the blue-eyed side.
 If you have a deaf white cat, it is not advisable to breed from it as this would pass the trait along.
 Deaf white cats are banned from exhibition or breeding by some fancies in Europe and there is a move to reduce or eliminate this trait from British breeding lines of various breeds.
 Deafness can cause problems because a cat cannot hear danger approaching.
 It can cause problems to breeders because deaf female cats cannot hear their kittens crying out and may neglect them.
 Deaf kittens cannot hear their mother calling to them and may get lost.
 Deaf cats also seem to have no volume control when meowing.
 For more information see Living With a Deaf Cat.

+NOTES 1.
 THE "ALBINO SIAMESE"

 Feline geneticist Don Shaw, writing in Cats Magazine, September 1972 to February 1973, looked into the so-called Albino Siamese and wrote that not all so called Albino Siamese were true genetic albinos and that many are blue-eyed whites of Siamese type (what we now call Foreign Whites).
 However, some Albino Siamese had pinkish-blue eyes rather than the clear blue of other blue-eyed white breeds.
 His research found that early registrations of "Albino Siamese" mentioned "Chinese Whites" - reportedly cats of Asian origin with Malay type and apparently blue-eyed whites having the piebald (white spotting) gene.
 Unlike other albino animals, the cat's eye structure always gave bluish tone, even to the pink or ruby eyes normally associated with albino animals; this made true albinism in cats difficult to detect.